57blocks/stellar-timelock-contract/example/README.md

 ## Example Contract

 The example contract [token](https://github.com/stellar/soroban-examples/tree/v20.0.0/token) is from soroban-examples contracts.
 You can find the source code in the repo.
-In our case, we use the token's builded wasm file.
+In our case, we use the token's built wasm file.

 In the token contract, there are two functions that only called by admin.
 We initialize the token contract by passing TimeLockController's instance as admin.
 So only the TimeLockController can invoke these two functions.